-Translation of the review for the crime novel, Eyes without a face – Ögon utan ansikte
+Translation of the reviews for the crime novel, Eyes without a face – Ögon utan ansikte

 Eyes without a face is a captivating debut crime novel from Vicky Larsson, who lets us follow two crime scene investigators through brutal murder investigations as well as understanding their personal problems.